ProjectLibertyLabs/gateway/developer-docs/content-watcher/README.md

 ## BullMQ Queues

-These queues are for processing off-chain batch file metadata from various announcement types once they have been stored, and announcing them on Frequency.
-Only batches stored via IPFS are supported.
+These queues are where off-chain batch file metadata for each DSNP message type live, once they have been announced on Frequency.
+ChainEventProcessorService queues the jobs, and IPFSContentProcessor processes the jobs.
+The watcher queues do not use DTOs.

-* watcherReplyQueue for Reply requests
+1. **watcherReplyQueue** for Reply requests
-* watcherReactionQueue for Reaction requests
+2. **watcherReactionQueue** for Reaction requests
-* watcherUpdateQueue for Update requests
+3. **watcherUpdateQueue** for Update requests
-* watcherTombstoneQueue for Tombstone requests
+4. **watcherTombstoneQueue** for Tombstone requests
-* watcherProfileQueue for Profile requests
+5. **watcherProfileQueue** for Profile requests
-* watcherContentIpfsQueue watches for pinned IPFS content
+6. **watcherContentIpfsQueue** watches for pinned IPFS content
-* watcherRequestQueue is a generic request queue for all announcement types, including non-DSNP types.
+7. **watcherRequestQueue** is a generic request queue for all announcement types, including non-DSNP types.

 ### Built With